 and consider that the average instructor charges $80 per hour.

-Practicing with your own Trainer Kite before, in-between, or after your lessons is
+Practicing with your own Trainer-Kite before, between, or after lessons

-the best way I know to learn faster, safer, and more economically!
+is the best way to learn faster, safer, and more economically!

 If you're planning it to learn Kite-Boarding, Land-Boarding,or Snow-kiting...

-" You will FIRST want to gain kite skills and experience by using a Trainer Kite."
+" You will FIRST want to master the basic kite-skills and gain the experience that comes from using a Trainer Kite"

 What's the Best Trainer Kite, or which are the top 3?

-As far as which trainer is the "best of the best", there is NO perfect kite for everyone.
+As far as which trainer is the "Best of the Best", there is No Number best trainer kite for everyone.